Studio-CC/scrollUtilities/README.md

 - **Fade**
 - **Scale**

-All are triggered via data attributes with configurable parameters:
+All are triggered via data attributes with various configurable parameters

-- `data-scroll-direction`
-- `data-scroll-strength`
-- `data-scroll-trigger`
-- `data-scroll-duration`

 ## Features